-Dynamic Neuromuscular Stabilization isn’t a technique or a procedure.
-Rather, it is a rehabilitation system which restores proper movement and joint stability.
+DNS isn’t a technique or a procedure.
+Rather, it's a rehabilitation system which focuses on the restoration of proper movement, respiration, and joint stability.

-The brain does not think in individual muscles, it thinks in movements.
-We call this a motor pattern or, easier described as a movement pattern.
-It’s how your body is able to stabilize your core as you reach to open a door but still allow you to breath at the same time.
-It is an overlooked and underappreciated concept in the rehabilitation community.
+The brain doesn't think in individual muscles, it thinks in movements.
+We call this a motor or movement pattern.
+It’s how you are able to carry a heavy bag at the airport without falling over breathe at the same time.
+It is an overlooked, and underappreciated concept in the rehabilitation community.
 While there are neuromuscular principals by which all of our movements must follow, we all develop our own unique movement patterns.
-If all goes well, our bodies learn to move from rolling over as an infant to sprinting without a hitch as an adult.
+If all goes well, our bodies learn to move starting with rolling over as an infant to sprinting as an adult.
 Think of someone you know who is naturally athletic.
 Or, someone who is over 60 years old and can still get off the ground without using their hands (go ahead, try it…).

-Problems occur however, when an incorrect or faulty movement pattern develops.
-This will cause an imbalance and increased muscle tension.
+Problems however, occur when an incorrect or faulty movement pattern develops.
+This will cause an imbalance and muscle tension.
 This will cause increased loading of joints, ligaments, and tendons.
 The end result is pain, joint degeneration, and loss of function.

 Hip pain – Patient suffers a grade 2 ankle sprain in college.
 She does not have it treated or it was poorly treated.
 This caused a loss in ankle dorsiflexion (bending your foot and ankle upward) and limits hip extension.
-Poor hip extension causes glute weakness and inhibition.
+Poor hip extension causes glute inhibition and then weakness.
 A hip that does not go into extension regularly, will eventually lead to hip flexor and IT band tightness.
-This chronic hip flexor tension with glute weakness can cause tendonitis, bursitis, and pelvic instability.
+This chronic hip flexor tension with glute weakness can cause tendonitis and bursitis.
 Research citation link here and here.